SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/java-app.md

 echo "The application URL is: ${APP_URL}"
 ```

 To demonstrate the application we will make the application send a message to itself.
-Then we will read the message back to confirm the successful delivery of the message :
+Then we will read the message back to confirm the successful delivery of the message:

 ```
 # Subscribes the application to the topic "test"